netfoundry/minimal-mistakes/docs/_pages/v1-guide-helloAppwan.md

 ## How to Build an AppWAN

-1. Create a NetFoundry network.
+1. Create a network.
 2. Create a terminating endpoint.
 3. Create a service.
-4. Create a gateway endpoint.
+4. Create a bridge gateway.
 5. Create a client endpoint.
 6. Create an empty AppWAN, and add
     1. the client and gateway endpoints and